webiny/docs.webiny.com/docs/guides/headless-gatsby-tutorial.md

 Run `gatsby develop` and you will be able to see your blog posts in Gatsby's development mode.

+Note that in order to fetch the latest CMS data and update your content you will need to stop your Gatsby app and run `gatsby develop` again, respectively `gatsby build` and `gatsby serve` if you are using the production mode..

 Here's what `index.js` looks like in [our demo](https://github.com/webiny/webiny-examples/blob/master/headlesscms-gatsby/src/pages/index.js).

 ## Conclusion